ibexa/documentation-developer/docs/content_management/content_api/managing_content.md

 `LocationCreateStruct` must receive the parent Location ID.
 It sets the `parentLocationId` property of the new Location.

-You can also provide other properties for the Location, otherwise they will be set to their defaults:
+You can also provide other properties for the Location, otherwise they are set to their defaults:

 ``` php
 [[= include_file('code_samples/api/public_php_api/src/Command/AddLocationToContentCommand.php', 52, 54) =]]